COVID-19 pandemic produces some enrollment declines at Rowan-Cabarrus Community College - Salisbury Post

 SALISBURY — Rowan-Cabarrus Community College was expecting some decline in enrollment because of the COVID-19 pandemic, and that decline was reported on this week during a regular meeting of the college’s board of trustees.

-Lynn Marsh, chair of the Academic and Student Engagement Committee reported a 5.68% in full-time equivalent enrollment and a 1.33% decrease in headcount at the college, though updated figures provided by RCCC showed the decline decreased to 4.11% full-time equivalent students and .57% headcount drops.
+Lynn Marsh, chair of the Academic and Student Engagement Committee, reported a 5.68% in full-time equivalent enrollment and a 1.33% decrease in headcount at the college, though updated figures provided by RCCC showed the decline decreased to 4.11% full-time equivalent students and .57% headcount drops.

 The headcount for fall is just more than 7,000 students, but that number is rising as students enroll for minimester courses throughout the term.